 So, all that’s left to do is apologize a million times and say that the team is already fixing the problem.

 Sure, customer satisfaction surveys at the end of each conversation are extremely important for every business.
-They help evaluate all the things you’re doing right and detect problems early on.
+They help evaluate everything you’re doing right and detect problems early on.

 But doesn’t it feel personal sometimes?
 Like, it’s only you and your job that get to be rated — and not always fair.

-… and what about all those times when customers rate your service as ‘poor’?
+… and what about all those times when clients rate your service as ‘poor’?

-You’ve tried hard and you’ve given everything you had to give and you still got a poor grade.
+You’ve tried hard, given everything you had to give, and still got negative feedback.
 And now it’s in your monthly customer feedback report.

 That’s it for now!
 Hope you had fun with these customer service memes (I know I did!).
-And if you have your own favorite memes, do send them my way and I’ll make sure to include it in this article.
+And if you have your own favorite memes, do send them my way, and I’ll make sure to include them in this article.